titusjan/argos/README.md

 ##### 1D Line Plot Inspector

-The `1D Line Plot` inspector contains a line plot widget.
-You can use the left mouse button to pan, and the mouse wheel to zoom in and out.
-If you drag while your mouse cursor in above the X or Y axis, panning will be only in that direction.
-Similarly zooming with the mouse wheel will will only zoom on that axis.
-The right mouse button will bring up a context menu with choices to reset one, or both, axes to their default range (i.e. setting the axis auto-range on).
+The `1D Line Plot` inspector contains a single line plot.
+You can move (pan) the plot by dragging it while holding the left mouse button.
+Dragging with the right mouse buttong zooms in or out.
+If you drag while your mouse cursor is above the X or Y axis, panning and zooming will be only done in that direction.
+Zooming can also be done by scrolling your mouse-wheel while the cursor is above the plot or axes.
+In addition, you can employ a rectangle zoom mode by checking the `rectangle zoom mode` checkbox in the the settings pane.
+In this mode dragging with the left button will draw a rectangle, which will subsequently be used as the new plot range.

+To reset the plot range you can click the middle mouse button anywhere on the plot (or one of the axes).
+You can also reset it by clicking the small button labeled 'A' in the lower left corner of the figure.
+Finally, right clicking on the plot will pop up a context menu from which the plot range can also be reset.

-If the axis auto-range mode is on the axis range is calculated from the plot data.
+If the axis auto-range mode is on, the axis' range is calculated from the data.
 By default this is delegated to PyQtGraph, but by setting the `y-axis/range/autorange/method` option, you can let the auto-range method discard a percentage of the outliers.

-If the axis auto-range mode is off, you can set the axis range manually in the `range/min` and `range/max` options.
+If the axis auto-range mode is off, you can set the axis' range manually in the `range/min` and `range/max` options.
 The range will remain fixed if you select a new slice with the spinbox.
 Autorange will be turned off as soon as you zoom or pan the data.
-You can turn it on again in the `...-axis/range/autorange` option, the inspector context menu, or by clicking the small button labeled 'A' in the lower left corner of the figure.
+You can turn it on again in the `range/autorange` option, or by resetting the axis' plot range as described above.

 The plot title can be modified with the `title` config option via an editable combobox widget.
 You can enter any title you want but be aware that the title may be incorrect as soon as you pick a